sboomi/exploradome_tangram/README.md

 Transfer learning is a machine learning technique in which a network that has already been trained to perform a specific task is repurposed as a starting point for another similar task.

 **Transfer Learning Strategies & Advantages:**
-There two transfer learning strategies, here we use:
+The transfer learning strategy adopted for the project is to:
    * Initialize the CNN network with the pre-trained weights
-   * We then retrain the entire CNN network while setting the learning rate to be very small, which ensures that we don't drastically change the trained weights
+   * Retrain the entire CNN network while setting the learning rate to be very small, which avoids drastic changes in the pre-trained weights

 The advantage of transfer learning is that it provides fast training progress since we're not starting from scratch.
-Transfer learning is also very useful when you have a small training dataset available, but there's a large dataset in a similar domain (i.e. ImageNet).
+Transfer learning is also very useful when you have a small training dataset available.

-**Using Pretrained Model:**
+**Using a Pretrained Model:**
-There are 2 ways to create models in Keras.
-Here we used the sequential model.
+There are two ways to create models with Keras API.
+Here, the sequential model is used.
 The sequential model is a linear stack of layers.
-You can simply keep adding layers in a sequential model just by calling add method.
+You can simply keep adding layers in a sequential model just by calling “add” method.

-The two pretrained models used are:
+The two pretrained models tested on the project dataset are:
 * [MobileNetV2](https://www.tensorflow.org/api_docs/python/tf/keras/applications/MobileNetV2): lightweight, used for laptops
 * [InceptionV3 + L2](https://www.tensorflow.org/api_docs/python/tf/keras/applications/InceptionV3): heavier, used for image analysis

-**Transfer Learning with Image Data**
+**Transfer Learning with Image Data:**
 It is common to perform transfer learning with predictive modeling problems that use image data as input.

 This may be a prediction task that takes photographs or video data as input.

-For these types of problems, it is common to use a deep learning model pre-trained for a large and challenging image classification task such as the [ImageNet](http://www.image-net.org/) 1000-class photograph classification competition.
+For these type of tasks, it is common to use a deep learning model pre-trained for a large and challenging image classification task such as the [ImageNet](http://www.image-net.org/) 1000-class photograph classification competition.

 These models can be downloaded and incorporated directly into new models that expect image data as input.